Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

 In order to apply the CC attack and upper-bound the key rate in a noisy one-way \eqref{eq:oneway_UB_ind_attack} or two-way \eqref{eq:r_twoway_UB_ind_attack} DIQKD protocol, one must first specify the correlation $\qAB(a, b|x,y)$ that would be shared by the parties in the absence of imperfections.
 The true noisy correlation being observed, $\pABobs(a,b | x,y)$, is then decomposed within the attack into the local and nonlocal parts.
 Although the local contribution is determined via the linear program~\eqref{eq:linear_program}, the eavesdropper must specify in advance the set of nonlocal correlations $\pvec^{\cNL}$ to be used within the convex decomposition.
 In this work, we choose $\pvec^{\cNL}$ to consist of only one correlation, namely, the noiseless $\qAB(a, b|x,y)$.
 We find this choice to be optimal for our purposes by heuristic methods, however, we leave it open whether the upper bounds on key rates derived under this choice can be further improved by performing a rigorous optimisation of $\pvec^\cNL$.

 In this section, we consider the application of the CC attack to particular DIQKD protocols, which exhibit state-of-the-art robustness to noise.
 In particular, we summarise the experimentally relevant bounds on critical visibilities and detection efficiencies below which the protocols become vulnerable to the CC attack and thus insecure.
-As an example, an explicit derivation of the CC-based upper bound on the key rate and the resulting lower bounds on tolerable noise levels are presented for the CHSH-based protocol, while similar derivations applicable to the other protocols considered are relegated to the \nameref{sec:Appendices}.
+As an example, an explicit derivation of the CC-based upper bound on the key rate and the resulting lower bounds on tolerable noise levels are presented for the CHSH-based protocol with deterministic binning of the non-detection events, while similar derivations applicable to the other protocols considered are relegated to the \nameref{sec:Appendices}.